katajakasa/Utuputki2/README.md

 #### 2.2.
 Windows

 No instructions yet.
 User needs to get and install the packages by himself.
 It IS possible to run on windows though!
+In general:

+1. Get [Python 2.7](https://www.python.org/downloads/) and install it.
+You'll get pip preinstalled, but you'll have to install virtualenv yourself.
+Remember to add `python27/` and `python27/Scripts` to your PATH to make things easier.
+2. Install [Node.js and npm](https://nodejs.org/en/).
+Also add `nodejs/` directory to your PATH.
+Install bower with `npm install -g bower`.
+3. Download and Install [OTP](http://www.erlang.org/download.html), and then install [RabbitMQ-server](https://www.rabbitmq.com/install-windows.html).
+You'll want to add `rabbitmq_server-3.5.6/sbin` to your PATH.
+4. Download and install your SQL server of choice.
+MySQL is tested & works.
+Other than that, no guidance here, google will help :)
+5. Hop to the linux guide above for the rest of the steps.
+Make sure to replace paths with windows alternatives etc.

 ## 3. Configuration